parj/createk8syaml-maven-plugin/README.md

 Using with Jib/Fabric/Spotify Docker plugin
 -------------------------------------------

-If you are using (jib)[https://github.com/GoogleContainerTools/jib] or (fabric8)[https://github.com/fabric8io/docker-maven-plugin] or (spotify docker plugin)[https://github.com/spotify/dockerfile-maven], define the docker image name as a variable and then use it both places.
+If you are using [jib](https://github.com/GoogleContainerTools/jib) or [fabric8](https://github.com/fabric8io/docker-maven-plugin) or [spotify docker plugin](https://github.com/spotify/dockerfile-maven), define the docker image name as a variable and then use it both places.

 Within the `properties` section of the pom.xml, define a variable to hold the docker image name